daniellerch/daniellerch.github.io/stego/aletheia/training-en.md

 To train the models, we will differentiate between two types: the A models and the B models.
-The A models are simple models that allow predicting whether an image is *cover* or *stego*.
+The A models are simple models that allow predicting whether an image is cover or stego.
 These models can be trained with the basic dataset, which does not contain double images, but also with the DCI dataset.
-The B models are models that allow predicting whether an image is *stego* or *double*.
+The B models are models that allow predicting whether an image is stego or *double*.
 These models are only necessary for the DCI method.

 The DCI method uses A and B models to determine if there are